LAWS2224 Evolution of Human Rights

-- This unit covers the evolution of human rights in international and comparative law, considers the adequacy of human rights protections in the Australian legal system in light of current human rights controversies, and explores whether enhanced human rights protection in the form of a national Bill of Rights would be feasible and desirable.
+- This unit covers the evolution of human rights in international and comparative law; considers the adequacy of human rights protections in the Australian legal system in light of current human rights controversies; and explores whether enhanced human rights protection in the form of a federal Bill of Rights, or further human rights legislation at State and Territory level, would be feasible and advantageous.

-- Students are able to (1) understand the evolution of Australian human rights within a comparative perspective; (2) gain knowledge of the evolution of international human rights; (3) understand policy issues involved in developing a Human Rights Act for Australia; (4) read and analyse basic human rights texts and journal articles; (5) collaborate in a group; and (6) develop skills in written and oral communication.
+- Students are able to (1) demonstrate understanding of the evolution of Australian human rights within a comparative perspective; (2) demonstrate knowledge of the evolution of international human rights; (3) evaluate the policy and legal issues involved in developing a Human Rights Act for Australia; (4) analyse basic human rights texts and journal articles; and (5) develop skills in written and oral communication.

-- Indicative assessments in this unit are as follows: (1) research essay; (2) tutorial presentation; and (3) final examination.
+- Indicative assessments in this unit are as follows: (1) research essay; (2) tutorial participation; and (3) final examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Unit Coordinator(s)

 - Unit rules

 - LAWS1111 Law, Conflict, and Change (formerly LAWS1111 Legal Systems)